Employee Theft / Employee Misconduct

 Lapping customer payments is one of the most common methods of concealing receivables skimming.
 Lapping is the crediting of one account through the abstraction of money from another account.
 It is the fraudster’s version of “robbing Peter to pay Paul.”

-How Can A Private Investigator Help With Investigating Employee Theft?
+How Can A Florida Private Investigator Help With Investigating Employee Theft?

 Brener Investigations Group will help your organization detect and prevent employee theft and misconduct.
 Our private investigators and certified fraud examiners use a multi-step approach to gather evidence, including background investigations, asset investigations and surveillance.
 We can then advise on control implementations and education on preventing future schemes.